 Due to the continuing uncertainty we are facing due to the pandemic, we have made the difficult decision to postpone all our graduation ceremonies scheduled to take place in 2020.

-We are pleased to announce we will be hosting a virtual celebration for our graduands that would have been eligible to attend these ceremonies to acknowledge their achievements.
-This virtual event will be held on Saturday 3 October at 12pm - more information can be found here.
+We have since held a Virtual Celebration for our graduands that would have been eligible to attend these ceremonies to acknowledge their achievements.
+This virtual event was held on Saturday 3 October and can still be watched via the following link and selecting the campus of studies - https://universityoflaw.graduations.live/visitor.

-Further details will be shared in due course, however please note, the virtual celebration will not replace your formal graduation ceremony.
+Please note, the virtual celebration does not replace your formal graduation ceremony.

 Your new ceremony details, information & FAQs will be released soon - please check this page regularly for updates.